facebookresearch/co-tracker/README.md

 ```
 pip install pytorch_lightning==1.6.0
 ```
- launch training on Kubric.
-Our model was trained using 32 GPUs, and you can adjust the parameters to best suit your hardware setup.
+Now you can launch training on Kubric.
+Our model was trained for 50000 iterations on 32 GPUs (4 nodes with 8 GPUs).
 ```
 python train.py --batch_size 1 --num_workers 28 \
 --num_steps 50000 --ckpt_path ./ --model_name cotracker \